taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [chatgpt-code-plugin](https://github.com/kesor/chatgpt-code-plugin) - Code ChatGPT Plugin is a TypeScript Code Analyzer that enables ChatGPT to "talk" with YOUR code
  * [Auto-GPT-Crypto-Plugin](https://github.com/isaiahbjork/auto-gpt-crypto-plugin) - The AutoGPT Crypto Plugin is a software tool that enables traders to connect their Crypto wallet or exchange to Auto-GPT.
  * [ChatGPT-Developer-Plugins](https://github.com/samuraigpt/chatgpt-developer-plugins) - Run ChatGPT plugins for free without having access to Plus subscription
+ * [chatgpt-simple-todo-plugin](https://github.com/yoshinorisano/chatgpt-simple-todo-plugin) - With this minimal code and instructions, you can get started on developing a ChatGPT Plugin.
+It's perfect as an example for your first plugin development.

 |Name|GitHub Stars|Language|License|